BelkaDev/GoogleTts/README.md

 * Audio files can be stored in the directory of your choice.

-### Known issues
+### To do:
 Todo: feed files or web urls to the script

 ### Known issues
-All parameters should be interchangeable, but this can cause unexpected results if they get mixed up.</br>
+All parameters should be interchangeable, but this can lead to unexpected results if they get mixed up.</br>
 Encoding erros: some characters may cause the script to fail.